 We are routinely visited by bear, deer, raccoons, wild turkeys, owls, and other wildlife that we would probably be more comfortable not knowing about.
 One day we even saw a giant moose standing right at the edge of our back porch.
 From the front of our house we look out onto the long stretch of stone walls (some of which we’ve rebuilt) and the many trees which surround our property.
 Across the road is a deeply wooded area that eventually goes steeply uphill.
-From the back windows we look out on our various gardens, a meadow with a babbling brook that cuts across the property, and a small pond that we dug ourselves.
+From the back windows we look out on our various gardens, a meadow with a babbling brook that cuts across the property, and two small “ponds” that we dug ourselves.

 I was born in this town and grew up in a house a short distance away from where we now live.
 If we go to the far edge of our property, we can see that house, although it is the only house that is near enough for us to see.
 When we decided that we wanted to move back here to be nearer to family, we bought three acres that used to be a field but had grown into a stand of large pine trees.
 The young man who owned the land had planned to build a house here and had already cleared out many of the large trees… but he made the mistake of bringing his wife to see his progress one spring day during the worst of the mud season, and the experience ended with her refusal to ever set foot on the property again.
 The land we own actually once was part of the original homestead that until recently had remained in my father’s family ever since one of his ancestors came here as the first settler to this part of town in the late 1700’s.
 We love knowing that the same stone walls we look at every day were built by this man or later generations, and that they all probably felt the same pride and exasperation in this extremely rocky land that we feel today.